esnet/lookup-service-webui/README.rst

 ==================
-Services Directory
+Lookup Service WebUI
 ==================

-Services Directory (aka.
-Lookup Service Web UI) is a Django based web application that presents data from the Simple Lookup Service (sLS) visually in a service oriented fashion.
+Lookup Service WebUI (aka.
+Services Directory) is a Django based web application that presents data from the Simple Lookup Service (sLS) visually in a service oriented fashion.

 To get started simply perform the following steps after cloning the project: